About Me / My Manifesto

 That was the day I came back to life.

 Many things have happened since then.
 I’ve learned so much about myself and this world, about what feminism is supposed to be and what it is not, about gender roles and why they are sometimes okay.
 I’ve learned and continue to learn how to be a better wife, mom, and now grandma too.
 I’ve struggled on and off with the compulsion to earn my share of money for our home, each time collapsing under the weight of trying to be “that person.”
 I’ve struggled with the guilt of knowing I’d missed out on huge portions of my kids’ lives because I was too busy trying to be important to people who don’t even matter to me.
 I can’t even remember those people’s names now.

-I’ve watched from afar, sadly, as family matriarchs have steadily become a thing of the past, taking their arts along to their graves with them.
+I’ve watched from afar, sadly, as family leaders and memorable matriarchs have steadily become a thing of the past, taking their arts along to the grave with them.
 And I’ve gotten angry at the world for letting that happen.